Get

 Corgi dog bent over interactive educational puzzle toy

 There’s nothing worse than being stuck indoors, especially when you have a dog to keep entertained.
 Although it’s not ideal for the day-to-day, there are multiple activities that you can provide for your dog when they’re indoors to keep them entertained.
-These activities can not only help to physically entertain your dog, but they’re also great enrichment activities that can help exercise your dog’s brain as well.
+These activities can not only help your dog physically, but they’re also great enrichment activities that can exercise your dog’s brain.

 The 12 Games to Play With Your Dog When You’re Stuck Inside